 To combat the disarray, have a relaxed, organized space designated for eating that’s similar to a sit-down restaurant with proper table settings.
 You don’t need high-end china or cloth napkins; a set of plain plates and silverware will work fine.
 A quiet, clean dining area can also help ritualize the enjoyment of food preparation.
 The sizzle of a pan starts the flow of digestive juices while the smell excites your taste buds.
 By the time you sit down, your body is ready to absorb the nutrients.
 You can fully appreciate the flavor and visuals, and delight in feeling full without overeating.

 How a Mindful Mindset Helps

 Likewise, our home environments can become a nest of pandemonium.
-Booming video games, everyone rummaging for treats after school and work and hustling to get the overwhelming to-do list done creates an atmosphere of poor eating choices.
-Having pre-portioned, ready-to-go snacks in small plastic bags or tupperware offers a formalized serving while helping you stay mindful of how much you’re consuming outside of typical dining hours.
-Mills recommends snacks like sliced veggies with hummus, mini quesadillas (8-inch corn tortillas with low-fat cheddar cheese and salsa) and pear-ninis (whole grain bread, arugula, pear slices and low-fat cheese) to satisfy cravings while fulfilling nutritional needs.
+Booming video games, everyone rummaging for treats after school and work, and hustling to get the overwhelming to-do list done creates an atmosphere of poor eating choices.
+Having pre-portioned, ready-to-go snacks in small Ziploc bags or Tupperware offers a formalized serving while helping you stay mindful of how much you’re consuming outside of typical dining hours.
+Mills recommends snacks like sliced veggies with hummus, mini quesadillas (8-inch corn tortillas with low-fat cheddar cheese and salsa), and pear-ninis (whole grain bread, arugula, pear slices, and low-fat cheese), to satisfy cravings while fulfilling nutritional needs.